nballou/nickballousite/content/docs/BANGS/UserGuide.markdown

 subtitle: 'A brief guide to using the questionnaire.'
 ---

+{{% callout info %}}
+For quick access, please see [this excel file with ready-to-use variants of BANGS](https://nickballou.com/files/BANGS.xlsx).
+{{% /callout %}}️

 {{% callout note %}}
-The following guide borrows liberally from a similar one shared for the [Player Experience Inventory](https://playerexperienceinventory.org/docs) scale.
+The idea for this guide is inspired by a similar one shared for the [Player Experience Inventory](https://playerexperienceinventory.org/docs) scale.
 Theirs is an excellent scale and example of how to make research outputs accessible, and we highly encourage you to check it out!
 {{% /callout %}}️

-{{% callout info %}}
-For quick access, please see [this excel file with ready-to-use variants of BANGS](https://nickballou.com/files/BANGS.xlsx).
-{{% /callout %}}️

 # The Scale

 The Basic Needs in Games (BANGS) is an open-access, free to use scale.
-You can use it to understand how players experience your game.
+You can use it to understand how players experience a game or gaming in general.
 However, to ensure good measurement and fair comparisons, it is important to use the scale as devised.
-Below we provide a short, hands-on explanation, aimed to help researchers or game designers who are less familiar with survey studies.
-We also provide different templates to get you started.
+Below, we provide few tips; templates for getting started can be found here [Excel file](https://nickballou.com/files/BANGS.xlsx)..

 This is not meant to be guide on how to conduct surveys or how to perform statistical analysis of results.
 For more general information on conducting survey studies, I point you in the direction of a few useful resources at the bottom of this page.